 To be evaluated through the Office of the University Registrar, applicants must have:

-- a minimum overall average of 60%, with no course grade lower than 50%, in the following high school courses:
+b) A minimum overall average of 60 percent, with no course grade lower than 50 percent, in the following high school courses:

 - ELA 30-1 or ELA 30-2

-- have been out of full-time high school at least 1 year by the beginning of the intake term.
+- Have been out of full-time high school at least one year by the beginning of the intake term

 - A post-secondary Certificate, Diploma, Applied Degree or Degree